jsonMartin/readwise-mirror/README.md

 - `Download entire Readwise library (force)`: Forces a full download of all content from Readwise
 - `Adjust Filenames to current settings`: Clean up filenames of existing notes in your Readwise library folder based on current filename settings (whitespace removal and slugify only for the time being)
 - `Update all readwise note frontmatter`: Scan all notes in your Readwise library folder and update their frontmatter according to your current frontmatter template and protection settings, without changing the note content or filename.
 This is useful after changing your frontmatter template or protection settings.
 Requires File tracking to be enabled.
+- `Update current note`: Update the currently selected note based on the Readwise tracking property.
+Will only run on notes in the Readwise Library folder.

 ## Settings